linc/nitroporter.org/index.md

 Beyond that, each supports different types of data depending on feature availability, extension choice, and maturity of the source/target package.
 These include things like badges, reactions, bookmarks, and polls.

-Both the [source](/sources) and [target](/targets) must support a data type for it to transfer.
+Both the source and target must support a data type for it to transfer.

 Nitro Porter never transfers permissions.
 It's not safe to do so automatically due to variations in how platforms implement them.

-# Extending the Porter

-Read the [Developer Guide](/develop) to create a new Source or Target for Nitro Porter.

-# Planning your migration

-Read this brief guide on [planning a forum migration](/migrations).

 # Project goals & motivation